AAH Pharmaceuticals: History

-AAH's original business was producing and distributing anthracite and other solid fuels across South Wales.
-The company later diversified its interests in different markets including health services, building materials, transport, warehousing and environmental services (landscape conservation and waste disposal).
-In 1954, it was agreed to change the company name to Amalgamated Anthracite Holdings Limited (AAH).
-In early 1971 the company abbreviated its name to AAH Limited.

 In 1976, AAH sold off its interests in fuel and building materials.
 Healthcare services became the company's main business activity.
 AAH expanded its pharmaceutical interest by taking over a large number of businesses including Chemists Holding and Hills Pharmaceuticals.

 AAH Limited became a constituent company of AAH Holdings in 1981, based in London.
 In 1985 the headquarters of AAH Holdings plc moved to the south of Lincoln.
 By the late 1980s, when based in Lincoln, the holding company was turning over £1 billion, though the turnover for the pharmaceutical section was only in the range of £20 million.

 In 1985 AAH acquired pharmaceutical wholesaler Vestric Limited from Glaxo P.L.C., which continued the company's growth and led to the formation of AAH Pharmaceuticals Limited.

+As of 1990, the firm's Chairman was Dr. Peter Worling.
 In 1991, AAH arranged to distribute drugs marketed by ICI to hospitals in Britain, while ICI retained distribution logistics to pharmacies in the country.

 In 1999 the headquarters moved to Coventry, where it remains as of 2023.

+As of late 2000, the company was referred to as "the British wholesale and distribution arm of ...
+Gehe AG".
+By 2007, the company was "part of the German drug wholesaler Celesio".
+AAH entered into a partnership with Alliance Boots in 2007 for exclusive distribution of AstraZeneca products in the United Kingdom, activities slated to begin in 2008.
+This deal, alongside Pfizer's contemporaneous drug distribution deal with Unichem, was controversial and came under UK government scrutiny.
+AAH had in the 1990s been sole distributor of drugs from ICI Pharmaceuticals, a predecessor of AstraZeneca.

+In April 2022, McKesson's UK businesses – including LloydsPharmacy, the wholesaler AAH, and a travel health service – were purchased by the Aurelius Group.

 Branches

 The AAH group has several branches.
 The Enterprise branch sells health and beauty products to over 5,000 independent pharmacies in the UK.
 The Trident branch is a shortline supplier to independent pharmacies in the UK.
-Wilkinson Healthcare provides independent pharmacies with surgical services.
-Dextrous provides logistical services to manufacturers.

-It has 19 depots around the UK including locations in Belfast, Glasgow, and Sussex.
+It has 14 depots around the UK including locations in London, Birmingham, Liverpool, Scotland and Northern Ireland.